Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Results

 holds to first order under the condition that $\tens{C}_{\rm sys}$ is a small contribution to $\tens{C}_{\rm stat}$.
 While this assumes that $\tens{C}_{\rm sys}$ is perfectly known, noise in the estimate of $\tens{C}_{\rm sys}$ should be negligible in terms of the total covariance.

 \cref{fig:tracer_fit} shows that the effect of the additional HOD systematic covariance is minimal for fits to DR1 mocks.
 However, this will become more prevalent as the constraining power of the survey increases, becoming a significant contribution to the total error budget for a V1-like volume (see \cref{fig:validation}).
 The mean values in \cref{fig:tracer_fit} have been plotted at the effective redshifts of the data for visualisation purposes.
 As we employ a full covariance treatment, the effect on the 2-dimensional posterior can also be explored in \cref{fig:corner}.
 For the ELG tracer in the redshift range $z=1.1-1.6$, we show that the HOD contribution acts to inflate the cosmological parameter contours while maintaining the degeneracy structure.
+For brevity, we do not show the equivalent LRG posterior as the difference after adding the HOD contribution is even less pronounced.